 EdD in Pre-K–12 Leadership Overview

-The three-year low-residency cohort‐based structure of this program is ideal for working professionals, and the focus on applied research allows participants to have an immediate impact on the quality of education in their work environments.
+This program’s three-year, low-residency cohort-based structure is ideal for working professionals.
+Its focus on applied research allows participants to have an immediate impact on the quality of education in their work environments.

-Those students in the Pre-K–12 Leadership track interested in principal or superintendent licensure may combine the EdD requirements with the licensure requirements.
+Students in the Pre-K–12 Leadership program interested in principal or superintendent licensure may combine the EdD requirements with the licensure requirements.
 Please refer to the program requirements.

 Hybrid Delivery